 When I think of the word Föhn the last thing on earth I think of is a Sasquatch lookalike.
 I think instead of Alpine landscapes with craggy, rocky peaks on the horizon.
 I think of tightly grouped wooden houses in a German or Swiss village, their eaves sporting gingerbread carvings, their roofs piled high with snow and the yellow lights of candles showing in the windows of an evening.
 I think of cows munching hay in a manger, of goats with their bells tinkling as they scamper along the paths between the houses.
 I also think of people looking up from their work with their eyes lit up when the warm wind caresses their faces.

 A host of examples from German literature springs to mind in which the Föhn would find a natural place.
 Take, for example, the story by Adalbert Stifter entitled “Bergkristall” published in 1845 in the collection of novellas Bunte Steine.
-It’s the perfect setting for a depictioni of the Föhn, although it doesn’t figure in the story.
+It’s the perfect setting for a depiction of the Föhn, although the wind doesn’t figure in the story.
 Here’s a description of the tale from its Wikipedia page (here):

 Language is a house we humans inhabit.
 Nature has no need of reflexes, it is itself the experiential bottom line.
 My experience as a young man was more elemental because it bypassed language entirely.
 I thought of no words then, I was given over entirely to experience without the need for language.
 In a certain sense that earlier experience is even more authentic than the one I had yesterday with its intervention of language as a defining element.
 To borrow a phrase from Shakespeare (who being English would no more know what a Föhn is than fly to the moon), a Chinook by any other name would feel as warm.
 In point of fact, a Chinook by no name at all would feel as warm.

 I think the younger me has the lesson to teach here.
 The direct experience he had was an instance of physical connection to the physical world, unembellished and unencumbered by aspects of human culture.
 In the same sense of the Biblical “I Am That I Am” the experience required no language and the human awareness associated with it was reactive, not proactive.
-The emotional response was the human element that response was of a physical being to a physical phenomenon in its environment — the same as any other animal, in the final accounting.
+The emotional response was of a physical being to a physical phenomenon in its environment — the same as that of any other animal in the final accounting.

-The Chinook — or, if you prefer, the Föhn — is the one instance in the winter when Nature give you the gift of a foretaste of Spring.
+The Chinook — or, if you’ll indulge me, the Föhn — is the one instance in the winter when Nature gives the gift of a foretaste of Spring.
 The warmth and the smell of melting snow will come again toward the end of March or early April.
-To receive a foretaste of that hotly yearned for change is to find the body momentarily relaxing into the new season.
+To receive a foretaste of that hotly desired change is to find the body momentarily relaxing into the new season.
 I don’t remember the young man I was being aware of that particular element of the experience, but it figured as one of the hallmark elements in the experience my much older bones had yesterday.
 I felt some tightness in my physical self unwind and when I stepped outside I felt the air touch my body without the astringent effect of a temperature that no body thinly covered could find comfortable.
 My feeling at that moment was, yes, there is a light at the end of the tunnel, and it’s not too much longer in coming.